Snowflake-Labs/terraform-provider-snowflake/docs/resources/network_policy.md

 !> **V1 release candidate** This resource was reworked and is a release candidate for the V1.
 We do not expect significant changes in it before the V1.
 We will welcome any feedback and adjust the resource if needed.
 Any errors reported will be resolved with a higher priority.
 We encourage checking this resource out before the V1 release.
 Please follow the [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#v0920--v0930) to use it.

 !> **Note** According to Snowflake [docs](https://docs.snowflake.com/en/sql-reference/sql/drop-network-policy#usage-notes), a network policy cannot be dropped successfully if it is currently assigned to another object.
 Currently, the provider does not unassign such objects automatically.
-Before dropping the resource, list the assigned objects with `SELECT * from table(information_schema.policy_references(policy_name=>'<string>'));` and unassign them manually with `ALTER ...` or with updated Terraform configuration, if possible.
+Before dropping the resource, first unassign the policy from the relevant objects.
+See [guide](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/guides/unassigning_policies) for more details.

 !> **Note** Due to technical limitations in Terraform SDK, changes in `allowed_network_rule_list` and `blocked_network_rule_list` do not cause diff for `show_output` and `describe_output`.